-A school holiday program for children aged 3-17, that offers a range of outdoor recreation opportunities, for no/or low cost (up to \$5).
-Activities are delivered in the region in parks, state forests and private facilities.
+A school holiday program for children aged 3-17, that offers a range of outdoor recreation opportunities, for no/or low cost (for up to \$10).
+The programs are across the region in parks, state forests and private facilities.
 Types of outdoor recreation activities within the program include: